aaronsb/victronvenussupport/README.md

 Add scripts to rules.d so it works for starting and stopping properly.

-create file /etc/udev/rules.d/slcan.rules, which adds start and stop rules.
+Create file `/etc/udev/rules.d/slcan.rules`, which adds start and stop rules.
 Note that the device is called "CANtact_dev" - if you have a different device it might show up as a differently named device.

 /etc/udev/rules.d/slcan.rules
 ```bash